woossi0/suite/docs/usermanual/source/installation/mac/upgrade.rst

 Install new Suite
 ~~~~~~~~~~~~~~~~~

 You may now install the new version of OpenGeo Suite.
-See :ref:`installation.mac` for details.
-In order to run the PostGIS restore script you must :guilabel:`OpenGeo Client Tools` package.
+See :ref:`installation.mac.install` for details.
+In order to run the PostGIS restore script you must install the :guilabel:`OpenGeo Client Tools` package.

 Restore PostGIS databases
 ~~~~~~~~~~~~~~~~~~~~~~~~~